 - Manage everything/ every visual displayed from a distance and apply it to all your different locations.

-- Your staff has still the ability to make changes from a desktop or their mobile device.
+- Your staff has still the ability to make changes from a desktop or mobile device.
 Because you don’t need to install an app, the CMS is available from a mobile phone as well.

-- You can display your live social media feeds; customers can see their contribution in real time.
+- You can display your live social media feeds; customers can see their contribution in real-time.

-All of this and many functionalities are possible with an advanced digital signage software.
+All of this and many functionalities are possible with advanced digital signage software.
 What you need to look for is an intuitive, easy-to-use CMS.
 No need to be a super techy, geeky person to know how to use QL Digital Signage Software from Navori.
 It’s been designed by our in-house engineers with non-tech-savvy end-users in mind.

 Digital Signage Hosting model?
 What?

-So, perhaps you have decided on your needs: an “advanced” digital signage software that is still easy-to-use.
-The next question that’s going to pop-up is pricing and hosting models.
+So, perhaps you have decided on your needs: an “advanced” digital signage software that is still easy to use.
+The next question that’s going to pop up is pricing and hosting models.
 Wait, what’s a hosting model?
 You need to choose if you subscribe to a monthly cloud-based plan or manage your own server on-premises.
 What’s the difference?